-Application Process:

-- A student is asked to submit a candidate form, if he/she meets the basic academic qualifications. - Application must be submitted in full by the assigned date, or it will not be accepted. - NJHS Advisor will request formal recommendations from faculty and staff anonymously.
-(Faculty and staff will review only students with whom they have had direct contact within the last twelve months.) - NJHS Faculty Committee will review applications and determine new memberships.
+- Application Process - A student is asked to submit a candidate form, if he/she meets the basic academic qualifications. - Application must be submitted in full by the assigned date, or it will not be accepted. - NJHS Sponsor will request formal recommendations from faculty and staff anonymously.
+(Faculty and staff will review only students with whom they have had direct contact within the last twelve months.) - NJHS Faculty Committee will review applications and determine new memberships. - Eligibility - The candidate must have attended Epiphany for at least three academic quarters to be considered a candidate for membership. - An NJHS member who transfers to Epiphany and brings a letter from the previous chapter advisor shall be accepted automatically as an Epiphany NJHS member, but will be required to meet the Epiphany chapter's standards at the completion of his/her first partial or full semester of attendance at Epiphany in order to retain members. - Qualifications for membership - Scholarship - In the high academic rigor of the school, the student must be of high caliber academically.